caiquegaspar/directory-tree-generator/README.md

       - name: Build Docker Image
         run: docker buildx build --file docker/Dockerfile --tag my-project-image:${{ github.sha }} --tag my-project-image:latest --load .

---- File: docker/Dockerfile ---

-FROM node:18-alpine AS builder

-RUN apk add --no-cache \
-    bash \
-    libstdc++ \
-    openssl \
-    libc6-compat

-WORKDIR /app

-COPY package*.json ./
-RUN npm install

-COPY . .
-RUN npm run prisma:generate
-RUN npm run build

-FROM node:18-alpine

-RUN apk add --no-cache \
-    bash \
-    libstdc++ \
-    openssl \
-    libc6-compat

-WORKDIR /app

-COPY --from=builder /app/dist ./dist
-COPY --from=builder /app/node_modules ./node_modules
-COPY --from=builder /app/package*.json ./
-COPY --from=builder /app/prisma ./prisma
-COPY docker/start.sh ./start.sh

-RUN chmod +x ./start.sh

-EXPOSE 3000

-CMD ["./start.sh"]
 ```

-## How the Code Works
+## How It Works

+1. **Loading Ignore Patterns**:

-1. **Loading `.gitignore` patterns**: The script loads exclusion patterns from the `.gitignore`.
+   - Loads exclusion patterns from `.gitignore` and `.generatetreeignore`.
+   - Combines patterns from both files for a unified exclusion list.

+2. **Exclusion Check**:

-2. **Exclusion check**: It compares each file and directory against the exclusion patterns to decide whether to ignore it.
+   - Each file and directory is checked against the combined list of patterns to determine if it should be ignored.

-3. **Generating the directory structure**: The script generates a hierarchical tree structure of the directories and files.
+3. **Generating the Directory Tree**:

+   - Recursively scans the directory structure to create a hierarchical tree.

-4. **Saving the structure**: The generated structure is saved to a file called `project_structure.txt`.
+4. **Saving the Output**:

+   - The directory tree is saved in `project_structure.txt`.

+5. **Including File Contents (Optional)**:
-5. **Generating file contents (optional)**: If the `--print-content` parameter is passed, the script appends the content of each file to the output file.
+   - If `--print-content` is specified, the contents of non-ignored files are appended to the output.

 ## Contributing